-Combining the different hair types, colors, and patterns gives us a massive variety of appearances within the dachshund breed.
+Different hair types, colors, and patterns gives us a variety of appearances within the dachshund breed.
 However, some colors and patterns have related health concerns.
 We’ll take a closer look.

 Dachshund coats are categorized as: